kubeflow/website/content/docs/gke/deploy/deploy-cli.md

      [Cloud DNS](https://cloud.google.com/dns/docs/)
      then you can configure this process to be much faster.
      See [kubeflow/kubeflow#731](https://github.com/kubeflow/kubeflow/issues/731).
-   * While you wait you can access Kubeflow services by using `kubectl proxy` and `kubectl port-forward` to connect to services in the cluster.

 1. We recommend that you check in the contents of your **${KFAPP}** directory into source control.